CzBiX/wifi-password-android/README.md

 # WiFi Password Viewer
-A Xposed module to view WiFi Password in Settings.
+An Xposed module to view WiFi passwords in Settings.